quarkusio/quarkus-web-lab/2-blog/README.md

 </details>

 🚀 You should see the list of blog post in the browser!

+👀 Have a look at `src/main/resources/web/app/app.scss`, same as in the CMS we use the Web Bundler to deal with scripts and styles.

 ### Blog entry page

 For the blog entry page we'll need a simple JAX-RS resource.
-This controller will use a [_type-safe template_](https://quarkus.io/guides/qute-reference#typesafe_templates).
+This resource will use a [_type-safe template_](https://quarkus.io/guides/qute-reference#typesafe_templates).
 Parameters of type-safe templates are used to bind type-safe expressions which are then validated at build time.
 In our case, the parameter has name `entry` and type `web.lab.blog.BlogEntry`.
 Therefore, any top-level expression that starts with `entry` will be validated against the `web.lab.blog.BlogEntry` type (and additional template extension methods).